Ben Salisbury: Career

-In 2012 Salisbury composed the score for the documentary feature film Beyonce: Life Is But A Dream directed by Beyoncé - a behind the scenes look at the singer's life and music.
+In 2012, Salisbury composed the score for the documentary feature film Beyoncé: Life Is But a Dream – a behind the scenes look at the singer's life and music.

-Together with Geoff Barrow, he scored the feature film Ex Machina, Alex Garland’s directorial debut, released in the UK in January 2015.
+Together with Geoff Barrow, he scored the feature film Ex Machina, Alex Garland's directorial debut, released in the UK in January 2015.
 Salisbury and Barrow won the 2016 Ivor Novello award for Best Original Score for Ex Machina.
 The two teamed up again to score Garland's Annihilation (2018) and TV series Devs.